andrerrcosta/CodingChallengeCheckoutApp/README.md

 - I would have implemented the communication between the product creation and the checkout database, implemented eventual consistency with cached products and changed its architecture to deliver messages.
+- I would create a SQL function to apply the promotions by query arguments.
+(this is a good option because it would consume less resources, it would only require one request for the whole basket, and it would make it possible to add promotions through sql)

 4. What did you find most difficult?